imsweb/django-508-plugins/README.md

     datepicker/js/jqueryui_datepicker_508.js

 **Note** This build of jquery-ui only includes the jQuery UI Datepicker.
 Other jQuery UI components may not be 508 Compliant.

+**Note** This build also contain a yet to be released bug fix on datepicker which caused issues with a datepicker's dropdown widget placement on screen if it was in a popover or modal or there was scrolling.
+This bugfix has yet to be released on the current stable version of jquery-ui and this build still uses the legacy 1.11.4 build which will likely never get this bugfix.
+The pull request for this issue is here: [https://github.com/jquery/jquery-ui/pull/1935](https://github.com/jquery/jquery-ui/pull/1935).
+These changes were built and minified the same way that jquery-ui builder built the source for the original jquery-ui in here, only instead built using a local instance of download.jqueryui.com against the one line change from the bug fix applied to the 1.11 stable branch jquery-ui.ui.datepicker.js file.

 Minified versions of `datepicker` source files are also included in the install.